DefinitelyRus/EZBM/Frontend/Task List.md

 ---

-## Page 5: Staff Management
+## Page Staff Management

 ### Staff Profile Directory

-* **Description:** A dashboard listing employee profiles, positions, and pay details, alongside forms to manage them.
+* A dashboard listing employee profiles, positions, and pay details, alongside forms to manage them.
-* **Purpose:** The business owner needs to add new employees, update active cashiers, and configure hourly or daily pay rates.
+* The business owner needs to add new employees, update active cashiers, and configure hourly or daily pay rates.

 ### Tasks